Nigel S. Wright: Politics

-Involved in Conservative politics from his days in college, he gravitated between the Progressive Conservative and Reform parties for years, trying to draft Stephen Harper to unite the then-divided right-wing forces.
-He was eventually successful and became a founding director of the Conservative Fund Canada, the party's financial arm, and a director of Preston Manning's think tank in Calgary.
+Involved in conservative politics from his days in college, Wright gravitated between the Progressive Conservative and Reform parties for years, trying to draft Stephen Harper to unite the then-divided right-wing forces.
+He was eventually successful and became a founding director of the Conservative Fund Canada, the party's financial arm, and a director of Preston Manning's think tank, the Manning Centre in Calgary.
 In 2010, Wright was drafted by Stephen Harper to replace Guy Giorno as his chief of staff.
 In accepting the position, Wright left behind a seven-figure salary for a job described by Derek Burney as "exhilarating but more strenuous than anything else I did in the public or private sector".
 The appointment attracted pointed criticism and questions about his ties to Bay Street; many in the opposition feared that he was too close to the private sector.
-During his appointment hearing, New Democratic Party MP Pat Martin told him that "Every move you make, every breath you take puts you in a conflict of interest."
-Before starting the job, he had to negotiate with the Ethics Commissioner an "ethical wall" designed to insulate him from his holdings and other interests.
+During his appointment hearing, New Democratic Party MP Pat Martin told him that "every move you make, every breath you take puts you in a conflict of interest."
+Before starting the job, he had to negotiate with the ethics commissioner an "ethical wall" designed to insulate him from his holdings and other interests.

 Chief of staff

-As Prime Minister Harper's right-hand man, the "elusive" Wright became one of the most powerful players in Ottawa.
-He led many of Harper's big priorities, from the high-profile talks about the trans-Pacific free trade zone, to drafting the policy that limits foreign investment by state-owned enterprises in the oil sands.
-He was instrumental in the negotiating of skills training arrangement with the provinces and took over the International Trade file from minister Ed Fast.
+As prime minister Harper's chief of staff, Wright became one of the most powerful players in Ottawa.
+He led many of Harper's priorities, from the negotiation of skills training arrangement with the provinces to drafting the policy that limits foreign investment by state-owned enterprises in the oil sands.
+He took over the trans-Pacific trade file from minister Ed Fast.